ansible/ansible/docs/docsite/rst/windows_winrm.rst

 HTTPS Certificate Validation
 ````````````````````````````
-As part of the HTTPS protocol, the certificate is validated to ensure the host
+As part of the TLS protocol, the certificate is validated to ensure the host
 matches the subject and the client trusts the issuer of the server certificate.
 When using a self-signed certificate or setting
 ``ansible_winrm_server_cert_validation: ignore`` these security mechanisms are